Hate the Taste of Water? Here are 7 Ways to Stay Hydrated

 Although water is still in the name, have you tried sparkling water?
 Sparkling water offers the same hydrating advantages as still water, with the added bonus of carbonation providing a more enjoyable mouthfeel for many.

 And before you question the cost and availability of sparkling water, the ultimate game changer in this field is a home sparkling water maker.
-With easy CO2 refill clubs that allow you to exchange from home, swapping plain water for still water has never been easier.
+With easy CO2 refill clubs that allow you to exchange from home, swapping plain water for sparkling water has never been easier.

 4. Eat foods that are rich in water